Wives of Muhammad: Hafsa bint Umar and Zaynab bint Khuzayma

 During the Muslim war with Mecca, many men were killed leaving behind widows and orphans.
 Hafsa bint Umar, daughter of Umar ibn Al-Khattab, was widowed at Battle of Badr when her husband Khunais ibn Hudhaifa was killed in action.
-Muhammad married her in 3 A.H./625 CE.
+Muhammad married her in 3 A.H./625 AD.
 Zaynab bint Khuzayma was also widowed at the battle of Badr.
 She was the wife of Ubaydah ibn al-Harith, a faithful Muslim and from the tribe of Al-Muttalib, for which Muhammad had special responsibility.
 When her husband died, Muhammad aiming to provide for her, married her in 4 A.H.
 She was nicknamed Umm Al-Masakeen (roughly translates as the mother of the poor), because of her kindness and charity.

-Close to Aisha's age, the two younger wives Hafsa and Zaynab were welcomed into the household.
+Close to Aisha's age, the two younger wives, Hafsa and Zaynab, were welcomed into the household.
 Sawda, who was much older, extended her motherly benevolence to the younger women.
 Aisha and Hafsa had a lasting relationship.
 As for Zaynab, however, she became ill and died about three months after her marriage.

 Hind bint Suhayl (Umm Salama)

 The death of Zaynab coincided with that of Abu Salamah, a devout Muslim and Muhammad's foster brother, as a result of his wounds from the Battle of Uhud.
 Abu Salamah's widow, Umm Salama, also a devoted Muslim, had none but her young children.
-Her plight of being without a man reportedly saddened the Muslims, and after her iddah some Muslims proposed marriage to her; but she declined.
-She was the paternal cousin of Khalid Ibn Al Waleed, the military commander who fought against Muhammad in many battles.
+Her plight of being without a man reportedly saddened the Muslims, and after her iddah some Muslims proposed marriage to her, but she declined.
+She was the paternal cousin of Khalid ibn al-Walid, the military commander who fought against Muhammad in many battles.
 Her marriage made Khalid take an indecisive attitude at the battle of Uhud.
 When Muhammad proposed her marriage, she was reluctant for three reasons: she claimed to suffer from jealousy and pointed out the prospect of an unsuccessful marriage, her old age, and her young family that needed support.
 But Muhammad replied that he would pray to God to free her from jealousy, that he too was of old age, and that her family was like his family.
 She married Muhammad around the end of 4 AH.